 The characteristics of the Oportunidades program and migration theories can be combined to infer the migration behaviors of household members who are program recipients.
-Not many studies have evaluated the program recipients' migration patterns, but there exist many theories and research that have studied low-income households, similar to the program's recipients.
+Very few studies have evaluated the program recipients' migration patterns, but there exist many theories and research that have studied low-income households, similar to the program's recipients.
 It is important to understand the underlying motivation for migration of low-income households to infer on how the program may alter the existing motivators for such individuals.
 This following section briefly summarizes migration findings for households that closely resemble what the Oportunidades targets.

 The literature and theories behind migration decisions can be broadly divided into the neoclassical theory, new economics of labor migration theory, and social network theory (Lindstrom & Lauster, 2001).
 To begin, neoclassical scholars believe that the household and individual migration decisions occur based on the incentive to maximize individual or household utilities.
 Among the neoclassical migration theories, Harris and Todaro's migration theory states that an individual's migration decision is influenced by the wage differential represented in rural or urban districts or between two different locations (Harris & Todaro, 1970).
 If a labor opportunity in another region outside of the individual's current position is more attractive, and if the gains from migration outweigh the costs incurred, the individual is more likely to migrate.
 Similarly, Sajaastad's model for costs and returns on human migration articulates that an individual migrates if returns from the new work opportunity are significantly greater than the costs incurred due to relocation, then the individual is more likely to migrate (Sjaastad, 1962).
-More recently, however, Stiglitz has updated this approach adding that the differences in wage between rural and urban labor is explained by the premium on labor skills and turnover in the urban sector (Stiglitz, 1974).
-His theory suggests that the simple wage differential is not the only driving determinant for individual migration.
+More recently, however, Stiglitz has updated this approach adding that the difference in wage between rural and urban labor is explained by the premium on labor skills and turnover in the urban sector (Stiglitz, 1974).
+His theory suggests that the unemployment rate and urban wage rate are endogenous, and competitive firms are incentivized to pay premiums to attract labor, attributing to the wage differential.
+This implies that this perceived wage differential is not the only driving determinant of migration.